AccessMap/accessmap-react-native/docs/bugs.md

 ## High Priority (1 = highest)
 1. Run npm audit, find out which one is the "1 critical" dependency
+   - Note: This critical vulnerability is from the handlebars package, which is a dependency of jest (dev)
 2. Currently, the About and Contact menu buttons in the main drawer are not screen-reader clickable.

 ## Low Priority